-5.14.3.2.2 OLAP template building
+1.10.1.3.2.3 OLAP template building

 Once the cube has been created, you need to build a template which maps the cube to the analytical document.
-To accomplish this goal the user must manually edit the template.
+To accomplish this goal the user can manually edit the template or use the guided Knowage designer (look at the "OLAP Designer" section for this functionality).
 The template is an XML file telling Knowage OLAP engine how to navigate the OLAP cube and has a structure like the one represented in next code:

-Listing 5.32: Mapping template example
+Listing 1.33: Mapping template example